Last Updated on March 1, 2026 by Maged kamel

 The limiting value for Fy equals 50 ksi, and the modulus of Elasticity equals 29000 ksi, which can be found to be equal to 113.43.

 Our column is not in the elastic region.
 Hence, the critical stress Fcr is to be estimated from the relation Fcr=0.658^(Fy/Fe)*Fy.
-To calculate the value of Fcr, we need to assess Euler’s stress based on the buckling in the x-direction.
+To calculate the value of Fcr, we need to assess the Euler stress based on buckling in the x-direction.
 The Euler stress is found to be equal to 96.19 ksi, as shown in the next slide image.

-LRFD and ASD values for Critical stress for solved problem 4-9-General equation.
+LRFD and ASD values for the critical stress for solved problem 4-9-General equation.

-Once we have estimated the Euler stress, we will proceed to calculate the critical stress value, plug in all the data, and get the value of Fcr=40.22 KSi.
+Once we have estimated the Euler stress, we will proceed to calculate the critical stress, plug in all the data, and obtain Fcr = 40.22 ksi.

 The LRFD value of nominal compressive stress can be estimated by multiplying phi*Fcr * area.
 The area is 17.00 inch2.
 The Phi value is 0.90.
 We can get the value of 615.40 kips for the LRFD design.